Estradiol - Supplementation, Perimenopause, Safety, and Beyond - A Total Review

 Premarin (back in 1942) was the blockbuster drug that resulted and boomed until the 70's when a link with endometrial cancer was found.

-They added progestin (a synthetic progesterone) in to offset the risk and make it "safer" (or so they thought).
+They added progestin (synthetic progesterone) to offset the risk and make it "safer" (or so they thought).

 By 1992, it was the biggest selling drug on the market! (so I guess, the symptoms aren't just in our head).